nathan-barry/nathan.rs/content/posts/gpu-shader-programming.md

-## Implementing GPT-2 with shaders
+## Implementing GPT-2 via Classic GPGPU Programming
 ---
+Instead of CUDA or OpenCL, I decided to implement the forward pass of GPT-2 using the old school way, using the graphics pipeline.

-Below covers textures, framebuffers, vertex and fragment shaders, and other graphics specific concepts I hijacked to get GPT-2 running on a GPU using shaders.
+First, we need to cover textures, framebuffers, vertex and fragment shaders, and other graphics specific concepts needed for this.

 ### Textures & Framebuffers: The Data Bus